Clever-ISA/Clever-ISA/specs/Main.md

 `[10 y r iiiiiiiiiiii]`

 An up to 12-bit immediate value can encoded directly into the operand.
-If `r` is set, then the value of `ip` is added to the immediate value.
+If `r` is set, then the value of `ip` is added to the signed immediate value.

+The size of a Short immediate operand is 12-bit, not 16-bit.
+When using the `r` bit, or the movsx instruction, the 12-bit is treated as the sign bit for extension to the destination size.

 ### Long Imm